mnishiguchi/blog/_pages/about.md

 permalink: /about  # Specify the permalink because this file is not in the root.
 ---

-I plan to leverage my diverse skills and experiences in the areas of linguistics, counseling, customer service, engineering sales, etc to become a resourceful and unique developer.
+I am striving to leverage my diverse skills and experiences in the areas of linguistics, counseling, customer service, engineering sales, etc so that I will become a resourceful and unique developer.

 ## Linguistics